-For all other financial instruments, the Group recognizes lifetime ECL when there has been a significant increase in credit risk since initial recognition.
+For financial assets that are not subject to the simplified approach, the Group recognizes lifetime ECL when there has been a significant increase in credit risk since initial recognition.
 However, if the credit risk on the financial instrument has not increased significantly since initial recognition, the Group measures the loss allowance for that financial instrument at an amount equal to 12-month ECL.